BigSoftVideo/DOTE/cues.md

 2. Or just right click on the video-cue in the relevant timeline.
 This can be useful when playing the video in the relevant video-cue, changing the viewport (no matter what the timecode), and then right clicking on the relevant video-cue.
 The video-cue can then be updated with the current viewport in the [Primary Media Player panel](media-panel.md).

+3. Alternatively, you can adjust the zoom/pan of the video directly in that Media Player panel and two icons will appear:
+    - Apply currently displayed video plus viewport to current video-cue
+    - Cancel

 #### What can be edited?